 Architecture does not exist in a vacuum.
 Moral ambiguities can arise at every stage of the building process—from who you’re willing to take on as a client, to what kinds of structures you’re designing, to who will actually build it (and under what conditions).
 Would you build for a dictator?
 Would you design a prison?
 Would you build in a country that has exploitative labor laws?

 Co.Design asked several architects, "Where is your moral line?"
-Here’s what they had to say about their view on how moral and ethical duty fits into the field.
+Here’s what they had to say:

 The Los Angeles-based Wilkinson says his firm considers every project in the context of the community around it.
 "We feel if it’s not making a positive effect on the community, it needs to be reconsidered," he says.
 "We’ve been invited into projects abroad where we had to say to ourselves: 'Does this make a positive contribution to the local community?'"

 He also says his firm won't pursue "ego projects" and that they try to balance the needs of the client with those of everyone else with a stake in the end result—like the employees, patients, or students who will be using the building.
 "The architect’s dilemma is, how do you reconcile the needs of all the different stakeholders, given that only one of those stakeholders is hiring you?"

 "Our responsibility is to use architecture as an instrument of positive change," Diller tells CoDesign.
 On the one hand, that means DS+R doesn't build weapons factories or create designs that glorify dictatorship.
 Yet architecture can also serve as a critique, and Diller explains that "projects that appear morally dubious at first glance may be camouflaging radical, progressive ideas."